Poketnans/simple-redux-store-hook/README.md

 });
 ```

-In this case, the store object is some like this:
+In this case, the store object is something like this:

 ```js
 { names, addName, removeName }